jjfeng/jjfeng.github.io/joining.md

 In addition to developing and testing ML algorithms, other responsibilities will include expanding the data warehouse, integrating new data sources (e.g. clinical notes), writing/editing research manuscripts, and more.

 Our ML predictive analytics team is highly collaborative and includes team members with wide-ranging expertise:
-* Jean Feng: Data analytics lead
+* Jean Feng: Data analytics lead, assistant professor in the Department of Epidemiology and Biostatistics at UCSF
 * [Lucas Zier](https://profiles.ucsf.edu/lucas.zier): Clinical lead, cardiologist at UCSF and ZSFG
 * [Jim Marks](https://sfghf.org/team/james-d-marks-md-phd/): Chief of the Medical Staff and Chief of Performance Excellence at ZSFG, anesthesiologist at UCSF and ZSFG
 * [Seth Goldman](https://profiles.ucsf.edu/seth.goldman): Informatics Director for Technology Integration and Digital Health for the Office of Health Informatics for the San Francisco Department of Public Health, hospitalist at ZSFG